opinion

 Corporate Social Responsibility

-Although millennials and Gen X have more of a history of in-store purchases, event partnerships with local brands can help bring Gen Z out of cyberspace and into the real world.
+Although Gen Zers are less accustomed to in-store purchases than millennials and Gen X, event partnerships with local brands can help lure them out of cyberspace and into the real world.

 We’re seeing the Greta Thunberg effect everywhere.
 The majority of Gen Zers list the environment as today’s most crucial issue and want to know that the companies they support are ethical and doing their part to fight climate change.
 They want to back transparent companies that don’t greenwash or make claims that end up being performative.